aguilhermerg/aguilhermerg/README.md

 - 👋 Hi, I’m André
-- 👀 I’m interested in music, football, surf and games
+- 👀 I’m interested in music, football, extreme sports and games
 - 🌱 I’m currently learning data analysis at Tripleten
-- 💞️ I’m looking to collaborate on several projects to develop my skills in programing language and statistic
+- 💞️ I’m looking to collaborate on several projects to develop my skills in different programing languages and statistic
-- 📫 How to reach me aguilherme.rg@gmail.com
+- 📫 How to reach me aguilherme.rg@gmail.com or https://www.linkedin.com/in/andre-guilherme-alves-rodrigues/
 - ⚡ Fun fact: I hate olives

 <!---